ashbellett/ashbellett.github.io/_posts/_probability/events.md

 description: "Sets of experiment outcomes"
 ---

-An **experiment** is a procedure that can be repeated, observed and whose outcomes are uncertain.
+An **experiment** is a procedure that can be repeated and whose observed outputs are uncertain.

+The observed outputs of experiments are **outcomes**.

 The set of possible outcomes is the **sample space** $$\Omega$$.